 Excel WORKDAY Function

-The Excel WORKDAY function takes a date and returns the nearest working day in the future or past, based on an offset value you provide.
+The Excel WORKDAY function takes a date and returns the nearest working day n days in the future or past.
 You can use the WORKDAY function to calculate things like ship dates, delivery dates, and completion dates that need to take into account working and non-working days.

 - start_date - The date from which to start.